prajeeshag/flexpart/documentation/docs/configuration.md

 <br/>

 ## <a name="restart"></a>Restarting a simulation
-In case your simulation crashes or if you simply want to extend your simulation period, it is possible to run using the restart option (COMMAND option file: IPIN=1).
+In case your simulation crashes or if you simply want to extend your simulation period, it is possible to run using the restart option (COMMAND option file: IPIN=1 or IPIN=4 when initially running with part_ic.nc).
 You will need to decide if you will need this option before starting your initial simulation: LOUTRESTART in the COMMAND option file needs to be set to an appropriate time interval.
 For example, you can choose to set LOUTRESTART = 172800 s to get a new restart file ever 2 days.
 The restart files are written in binary and their name specifies the time within your simulation period they are written.
 When LOUTRESTART is set to -1, this option is disabled.

-To run from one of these files, simply rename the desired restart_XXX.bin file to restart.bin, set IPIN=1 and you can restart your run from there.
+To run from one of these files, simply rename the desired restart_XXX.bin file to restart.bin, set IPIN=1 (or IPIN=4 when initially running with IPIN=3) and you can restart your run from there.

 WARNING: If you chose to use gridded data output (IOUT>0), then new data will be written to this file.
 If it is not desirable to overwrite a gridded data output file from a previous run, copy this file to another directory.